Is It Normal to Feel Sick After Massage? Let's Find Out

 Remember when we talked about dehydration being one of the possible causes of feeling sick after massage?

 Studies have shown that drinking at least 8 glasses of water a day can help reduce the risk of feeling sick after massage.
-With proper hydration, your body will be able to flush out toxic lymphatic fluids and toxins more efficiently for a pleasant experience.
+With proper hydration, your body will be able to flush out toxic lymphatic fluids and built-up toxins more efficiently for a pleasant experience.

 You can also drink electrolyte drinks or sports drinks for added electrolytes and minerals.
-This way , you can ensure that your body has enough electrolytes to function properly.
+This way, you can ensure that your body has enough electrolytes to function properly.

 Make sure to eat something light before your session